bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 ) => Promise<Response>
 ```

-A noticeable change that was introduced is that the `uri` field of the `ServiceClient` class was _not_ ported to the new `XrpcClient` class.
+A noticeable change that has been introduced is that the `uri` field of the `ServiceClient` class has _not_ been ported to the new `XrpcClient` class.
 It is now the responsibility of the `FetchHandler` to determine the full URL to make the request to.
-Same goes for the `headers`, that should now be set through the `FetchHandler` function.
+The same goes for the `headers`, which should now be set through the `FetchHandler` function.

 If you _do_ rely on the legacy `Client.fetch` property to perform custom logic upon request, you will need to migrate your code to use the new `XrpcClient` class.
 The `XrpcClient` class has a similar API to the old `ServiceClient` class, but with a few differences:

 - The `Client` + `ServiceClient` duality was removed in favor of a single `XrpcClient` class.
 This means that:
-  - There no longer exist a centralized lexicon registry.
+  - There no longer exists a centralized lexicon registry.
 If you need a global lexicon registry, you can maintain one yourself using a `new Lexicons` (from `@atproto/lexicon`).
   - The `FetchHandler` is no longer a statically defined property of the `Client` class.
 Instead, it is passed as an argument to the `XrpcClient` constructor.
 - The `XrpcClient` constructor now requires a `FetchHandler` function as the first argument, and an optional `Lexicon` instance as the second argument.
-- The `setHeander` and `unsetHeader` methods were not ported to the new `XrpcClient` class.
+- The `setHeader` and `unsetHeader` methods were not ported to the new `XrpcClient` class.
 If you need to set or unset headers, you should do so in the `FetchHandler` function provided in the constructor arg.

 <table>
 <tr>